-How to Optimize a PPC Campaign for Real Estate
+Real Estate PPC: Tips For Optimizing Google Ads Campaigns

 The result is a branded search on Google for more information.

-This also means shoppers searching for your specific brand name are more than likely also your hottest leads.
+This also means shoppers searching for your specific brand name are likely your hottest leads.

 Make sure you capitalize on these lower funnel searchers!

-If you elect to no bid on your owned brand keyword terms, it is likely one of the two (if not both) things will happen:
+If you elect to not bid on your owned brand keyword terms, it is likely one of the two (if not both) things will happen:

 - If competitors are buying your brand name, they will likely appear above your branded organic listing.